Spotlight on… Anne Fargusson, AFTD Persons with FTD Advisory Council

 “My husband said that [my employers] called him, saying that they couldn’t find me and that I was lost and couldn’t find my way back.”

 Fargusson, now 63, experienced a sharp decline in her mental health following the change in her employment status.
-After being fired from multiple jobs, she spiraled into a deep depression that her doctors mistook as bipolar disorder.
-At one point, Fargusson said she was taking up to 10 different anti-depressant medications.
+After being fired from two jobs, she spiraled into a deep depression that her doctors mistook as bipolar disorder.
+At one point, Fargusson said she was taking up to 10 different psychiatric medications.

 “I was banging my head on the wall, cutting myself.
 If I wasn’t homicidal, I was suicidal,” she said.